National Artist of the Philippines

-The Order of National Artists of the Philippines (Filipino: Orden ng mga Pambansang Alagad ng Sining ng Pilipinas) is an order bestowed by the Philippines on Filipinos who have made significant contributions to the development of Philippine art.
-Members of the Order are known as National Artists.
-Originally instituted as an Award, it was elevated to the status of an order in 2003.
+The Order of National Artists of the Philippines (Tagalog: Orden ng mga Pambansang Alagad ng Sining ng Pilipinas) is an order bestowed by the President of the Philippines on Philippine nationals who have made significant contributions to the development of Philippine art.
+Members of the order are known as National Artists.
+Originally instituted as an award, it was elevated to the status of an order in 2003.

-The Order is administered by the Cultural Center of the Philippines by virtue of President Ferdinand Marcos's Proclamation № 1001 of April 2, 1972, and the National Commission for Culture and the Arts.
-The first Award was posthumously conferred on Filipino painter Fernando Amorsolo.
+The order is administered by the Cultural Center of the Philippines by virtue of President Ferdinand Marcos's Proclamation No. 1001 of April 2, 1972, and the National Commission for Culture and the Arts.
+The first award was posthumously conferred on Filipino painter Fernando Amorsolo.

 Definition

-The order of the highest state honor is conferred on individuals deemed as having done much for their artistic field.
-Deserving individuals must have been recommended by both the Cultural Center and the National Commission for Culture and the Arts prior to receiving the Award.
-Such people are then titled, by virtue of a Presidential Proclamation, as National Artist (Filipino: Gawad Pambansang Alagad ng Sining), and are inducted into the Order.